 Being a community bank, it is our purpose to serve the Turkish community and bring about change with the community with which we interact.
-We make a point of being at the heart of the community we serve and the directors ensured that we provide services to our customers with more face to face interaction following the easing of lock down measures.
-The Bank sponsored an event in 2022 where our customers, employees and directors enjoyed a well-known Turkish celebrity.
+We make a point of being at the heart of the community we serve and the Directors encourage that we provide services to our customers with more Face-to-face interaction.

-Regulators
+• Regulators

 The Bank is in regular contact with the Regulators and both executive and non-executive directors proactively and regularly liaise with the Bank's regulators.
-During 2022, the Bank liaised with the regulators on matters including cyber security, operational resilience, LIBOR transition and climate change and held an annual strategy meeting.
+During 2023, the Bank liaised with the regulators on matters including cyber security, operational resilience, deposits, liquidity and capital assurance, credit MI, recovery plan, ILAAP, ICAAP, and held an annual strategy meeting.

-Shareholders
+• Shareholders

-The Bank has close relationship with its shareholder and has three directors who serve both in the Bank's Board as well as the parent's Board.
-The Parent supports the growth of the Bank by investing the profits made back into the business.
+The Bank has close relationship with its Shareholder and has two Directors who serve both in the Bank's Board as well as the Parent's Board.
+The Parent supports the growth of the Bank by reinvesting the profits made by the Bank.